practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 and then return those streams.
 From there, it is up to them to do the actual data processing work.

-## Handling read and write
+## Handling streaming input and output

-All right, I've used Stream all over the code, now it's time to implement it.
+Now that we've used the `Stream` object in various examples, you may already have an idea of what its responsibilities are.
+But now, we should take a look at how it is implemented:

 ```ruby
 class Stream